aiven/devportal/docs/products/kafka/concepts/log-compaction.rst

 A compacted topic consists of an head and a tail:

 * the **head** is a traditional Apache Kafka topic where new records are appended.
-The head can therefore contain duplicated keys.
+Therefore, the head can contain duplicated keys.
 * the **tail** contains one record per key.
 Apache Kafka compaction ensures that keys are unique in the tail.

 ..
 Warning::

-  The compaction occurs **per partition**: if two records having the same key land in different partitions, they will not be compacted.
+  The compaction occurs **per partition**: if two records with the same key land in different partitions, they will not be compacted.

   This usually doesn't happen since the record key is used to select the partition.
 However, for custom message routing this might be an issue.